ppizarror/python-pygame-menu/README.md

-Check https://github.com/ppizarror/pygame-menu for a newer version of this project.
+Check https://github.com/ppizarror/pygame-menu for a newer version of this project